psailer1/MasterThesis/README.md

 | PiLogger One Webmonitor | 8080 | 8080 |
 | Pinpoint APM | tbd | tbd |

+Each branch description provides a figure, including C1, C2 and Arrowhead with the core systems.
+The figures show the procedure of the CPS and illustrate the individual ip-addresses and the associated ports for each component, like described in the table above.

 <a name="master" />

 ### Master

 The master branch includes the three Arrowhead core systems Service Registry System, Authorization System and Orchestration System in Version 4.1.3.
 As the Arrowhead Framework includes more Systems like mentioned above this brunch provides a **Clean Code Version**.
 The Master branch is intended for local execution of the code via HTTPS.
+This branch is the basis for the other brunches, which extend this branch with C1 and C2.

 ![Arrowhead Core Systems](/images/coresystems.png)